zenseo/jQueryScrollableCarousel/README.md

 This carousel requires:

-jQuery 1.11.0 +
+-jQuery 1.11.0 +

-Bootstrap 3.1.1
+-Bootstrap 3.1.1

-modernizr-2.6.2-respond-1.1.0
+-modernizr-2.6.2-respond-1.1.0

-Desandro's imagesLoaded PACKAGED v3.0.4
+-Desandro's imagesLoaded PACKAGED v3.0.4

-Brandon Aaron's jquery-mousewheel
+-Brandon Aaron's jquery-mousewheel

-Malihu's jquery custom scrollbars plugin
+-Malihu's jquery custom scrollbars plugin

-Codrop's jquery.hoverdir.js v1.1.0 (modified)
+-Codrop's jquery.hoverdir.js v1.1.0 (modified)

 All required scripts are included in js/plugins.js

 There are 4 categories available:

-category1

-category2

-category3

-category4
+category1, category2, category3 and category4

 If you need to style category colours, you can do so in css.css.

 If you need to change category names please declare them in js/plugins.js in line 35 col 1571.